eiglesia4/code-test/README.md

 # code-test-b

-# Coding exercise for AI-O candidates
+# Coding exercise for AIO candidates

 Please clone the repo, creat a new branch with your username and push your work after finished IN A NEW REPO in github.
 Share with us the new repo you created so we can take a look at your work.